salamander2/TextAdventure/README.md

 # Text Adventure Game

-_By Michael Harwood, 2023 (The first version was written in 2014)_
+_By Michael Harwood, 2023 (The first version was written in 2014, but then it sat incomplete for many years)_

-### The purpose is to have a game that resembles Zork, which can handle fairly natural language input.
+### The purpose is to have a complex game that resembles Zork, which can handle fairly natural language input.

 There are some other, better but more complex, ways of handling language.
 This suffices for a high school project.